shyogaswara/shyogaswara/README.md

 and machine learning, for study purposses.

-You can reach me by sending email to sh.yogaswara@gmail.com

 <!---
 shyogaswara/shyogaswara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.